It’s hard anymore, in the shifting standards of our culture, to know what boundaries are appropriate.

 Maybe they want to fight.
 Maybe they want to flirt.
 Who knows?

-As long as your kids know how to separate themselves from a potentially uncomfortable situation – instruct them to seek refuge in a store or restaurant and ask for help – then they should be fine.
+As long as your kids know how to separate themselves from a potentially uncomfortable situation – instruct them to seek refuge in a store, restaurant or other public places and ask for help from employees – then they should be fine.

 Pigeon Forge is a different matter.